suffolklibraries/lgc/content/collections/events/love-mammals-19-02.md

         text: 'Crown Pools (five minute walk)'
       -
         type: text
         text: '.
 Ipswich is just 1 hour 15 minutes on the main train line from London to Norwich.
+Arriving at Ipswich Station the museum is approximately 20 minute walk or short bus ride to the town centre. '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-Arriving at Ipswich Station the museum is approximately 20 minute walk or short bus ride to the town centre.
-The museum is a five minute walk from Tower Ramparts bus station in the town centre - see the latest bus timetables '
+        text: 'The museum is a five minute walk from Tower Ramparts bus station in the town centre - see the latest bus timetables '
       -
         type: text
         marks: